ShallowMachinery/katalog-beta/README.md

 - Added track merger for duplicate track entries, accessible through /katalog-admin/tools/track-merger
 - Added option to view all ISRCs in track information
 - Added the disc indicator in the tracklist for multi-disc albums in the album tracks page

+## v0.4.0a

+- Fixed a bug where lyric tags are not showing correctly